Cerna (political organization)

-Cerna (Heartwood in English) is a Galician political party.
-Cerna was founded in 2014 and has an ideology based in Galician nationalism, direct democracy, anticapitalism, feminism and alter-globalization.
-Cerna was created to organize the critical sector of Anova-Nationalist Brotherhood that focuses on highlighting the nationalist and assembly-based character of the party.
+Cerna (Heartwood in English) was a Galician political party founded in 2014 and had an ideology based in Galician nationalism, direct democracy, anticapitalism, feminism and alter-globalization.
+It was created to organize the critical sector of Anova-Nationalist Brotherhood that focuses on highlighting the nationalist and assembly-based character of the party.
+In 2018, the party was integrated within En Marea.

 History

 At the 2014 National Assembly of Anova, CERNA was allocated only 3 seats in the party's National Council.
 The 3 elected representatives resigned, and CERNA conducted an internal referendum to decide if they should leave Anova-Nationalist Brotherhood and form a separate party.
 Finally, the organization decided to leave ANOVA, with 75% of its members supporting the split.
 The turnout comprised 73% of the organization's activists (201 of 276).